jean-michel-gonet/angular-backtest/README.md

   .run(new Date(1996, 0, 0), new Date (2020, 0, 1));
 ```

-Unsurprisingly, your portfolio's NAV is following the IBEX35 index:
+Unsurprisingly, your portfolio's NAV is following the IBEX35 index.
+It is so
+close that you can't actually see the blue line:

 ![Buy & Hold on IBEX-35 since 1996](src/assets/doc/buy-and-hold-on-ibex35-since-1996.png)